Ott Lab

 Program Affiliations

 Mutations in cancer cells lead to malfunctioning control of gene expression.
 The Ott laboratory is dedicated to discovering the gene expression control factors that are essential for cancer cell survival.
-Discovery of these factors prompts further efforts in our group to design chemical strategies for the synthesis and deployment of prototype drugs targeting the aberrant mechanisms of gene control.
-Biologically, gene control factors represent compelling therapeutic targets for these cancers, as they are master regulators of cell identity.
-Yet despite this clear rationale, most are perceived as intractable drug targets owing to their large size, disordered shapes, and involvement in complex cellular circuits.
-Recent advances in gene editing technologies and discovery chemistry have advanced our capability to rapidly identify targetable aspects of gene control and methods to disrupt their function.
-We use these genetic and chemical tools to probe cancer cell circuitry and inform therapeutic hypotheses.
+Discovery of these factors prompts further efforts in our group to design chemical strategies that directly target aberrant mechanisms of gene control.
+Biologically, gene control factors represent compelling therapeutic targets for cancer treatment as they are master regulators of cell identity.
+Yet despite this clear rationale, many are perceived as intractable drug targets owing to their large size, disordered shapes, and orchestration of complex cellular circuits.
+Recent advances in discovery chemistry, high-throughput assay technology, and gene editing technologies have advanced our capability to identify targetable components of gene control machinery.
+We use these chemical and genetic tools to probe cancer cells for new vulnerabilities ripe for therapeutics development.

 Classic studies have described oncogenic enhancers in leukemia and lymphoma cells.
 This aberrant enhancer activity can occur by chromosomal translocation of proto-oncogenes such as MYC and BCL2.
 In addition to chromosomal translocations, cancer-specific enhancers have been described at proto-oncogene loci like TAL1 and MYC, which are aberrantly bound by transcription factors through direct somatic mutation of enhancer DNA elements or focal amplification.
 We have generated high-resolution enhancer landscapes derived from primary patient samples, including a large cohort of chronic lymphocytic leukemia samples (Ott et al, Cancer Cell 2018).
 Current projects include construction of core regulatory transcription factor circuitries, and the discovery of inherited and somatic variants leading to aberrant gene expression.
 Using genetic and epigenetic genome editing techniques, we are functionally dissecting malfunctioning enhancers and their cognate bound factors to derive mechanistic understanding of the essential enhancers principally responsible for maintaining leukemia and lymphoma cell states.

-The successful discovery of chemistry efforts that yielded efficient BET bromodomain inhibitors has revealed chromatin reader domains broadly, and bromodomains specifically, as protein modules amenable for small molecule ligand development.
-Used experimentally, enhancer-targeting compounds enable precise disruption of chromatin features and can be used to identify and validate discrete biophysical and biochemical functions of target proteins.
-Paired with an understanding of integrated epigenomics, these probes enable the elucidation of fundamental insights into genome structure and function.
-We use high-throughput protein-protein interaction assays and cellular assays of chromatin reader activity to identify reader domain inhibitors.
-Lead compounds are iteratively optimized for potency and selectivity, followed by functional assessments on epigenome structure.
-Leukemia and lymphoma cell viability profiling and in vivo pharmacokinetic and pharmacodynamic studies enable the nomination of next-generation inhibitors of essential chromatin readers.
-Ongoing projects seek to expand our current toolbox of bromodomain inhibitors, with a particular focus on ‘orphan’ factors for which selective compounds have yet to be developed.
+The successful discovery chemistry efforts that yielded bromodomain inhibitors have revealed chromatin reader domains broadly, and bromodomains specifically, as protein modules amenable for small molecule ligand development.
+Used experimentally, enhancer-targeting compounds enable precise and acute modulation of chromatin factors and can be used to identify and validate discrete biophysical and biochemical functions of target proteins.
+Paired with an understanding of integrated epigenomics, these probes elucidate fundamental aspects of epigenome structure and function.
+We use highthroughput protein-protein interaction assays and cellular assays of chromatin reader activity to identify reader domain inhibitors.
+Lead compounds are iteratively optimized for potency and selectivity, followed by functional assessments in cancer cells.
+Our recent efforts have led us to describe the first chemical degrader of the enhancer lysine acetyltransferases CBP and p300 (Vannam et al, Cell Chemical Biology 2021).
+Ongoing projects seek to expand our current toolbox of enhancer-targeting small molecules, and to develop these compounds into prototype cancer therapies.

 Selected Publications